What Causes Left Lower Back Pain in Females?

 • Worsened pain with movement

 Typically, back sprains and strains heal within two to four weeks.
-However, more severe cases can take longer to heal – up to a few months.
+However, more severe cases can take longer to treat – up to a few months.

-Various kidney conditions, including kidney infections and kidney stones, can trigger lower left back pain in women.
+Kidney and urinary issues, including left kidney infections and kidney stones, are possible lower back pain causes in women.

 Left kidney infections, also known as pyelonephritis, are a possible cause of lower back pain.
 These infections commonly start in the bladder and urinary tract.
 But, if the infection worsens, it may spread to the kidney.